iqbal-arif/Codecademy/Full_Stack_Engineer/Quizes/css.media.queries.qz.md

 A6:It's necessary to add breakpoints for dimensions where a website's content naturally breaks or looks odd when resizing the browser.
 Correct!
 In responsive web design, choose breakpoints based on your design.

+Q7: How would you explain the following media query to another front-end developer?

+@media only screen and (min-width: 320px), (orientation: landscape) {
+/_ CSS rules _/
+}

+A7: This query applies to browsers with a width above 320px OR an orientation of landscape.
+Correct!
+Only one query needs to match, so either the browser’s width is within the specific range of the media query’s constraints or the orientation should be landscape.